 Ouch!
 While you were on a roll there for a few questions, you didn’t pass this time.
 But I know this test, and I think you’ll pass next time.
 Really.

-This sign indicates that the road ahead may be slippery when wet.
+This sign warns that the road is slippery when wet.

 Signs providing information about destinations are green with white letters or symbols.

 Warning signs are usually yellow with black markings.
 This sign warns the driver that there is an upcoming winding road.
 Speed should be adjusted appropriately.

 Signs with a red circle and diagonal line over a black symbol indicate the the action represented by the symbol is prohibited.
 In this case, the sign indicates that right turns are prohibited.

 When riding in a group, the length of a route and the lengths of segments of travel should be based on the skill level of the least experienced rider.
 Groups of riders should take regular breaks to reduce fatigue.
 Inexperienced riders should be placed behind the leader so more experienced riders can keep an eye on them from behind.
 It is generally best to ride in a staggered formation.

 Long-term exposure to wind and engine noise can damage your hearing, even if you wear a helmet.
 It is a good idea to use hearing protection every time you ride to help prevent hearing damage.

 Look through every turn by turning just your head, not your shoulders, and keeping your eyes level with the horizon.